9SMTM6/mcmc-demo/README.md

 ## Compute shader

 I dont know if any of the below ideas for speeding up the diff rendering would work out.
-And in the end, dont think I'll get much use out of knowing how to do that (meanign I'll forget it anyways).
+And in the end, dont think I'll get much use out of knowing how to do that (meaning I'll forget it anyways).

 One thing where the probability of reuse is much higher, and that more connects to my past knowledge, is compute shaders.
 Its a bit annoying to go away from the ability to render everything in real time always, but at the same time that lifts hard limits that were always going to be there with the previous approach - whether we were close to reaching them or not.